 - The Night Elf racial ability most useful to Hunters is that they are slightly more difficult to hit.
 Their Shadowmeld ability allow them to fade into the shadows (while staying still) which has occasional use.

-- Draenei may heal themselves or others over time and they have a slightly better chance to hit their target.
+- Draenei may heal themselves or others over time and they have slightly Intelligence, Strength, or Agility than others.

-- Worgen don’t have any Hunter specific abilites, but do have generally useful abilities: periodically move quickly, an increase in their chance for critical hits, reduced duration of the effects from curses and diseases, and increased skill and speed in skinning.
+- Worgen don’t have any Hunter specific abilites, but do have generally useful abilities: periodically move quickly, an increase in their chance for critical hits, and increased skill and speed in skinning.
 The increased chance for critical hits is probably the most beneficial ability for Hunters.

-- Dwarves have Gun Specialization, a racial ability that gives them increased chance to critically hit with guns, good weapons for Hunters.
-Dwarves can also take on Stoneform, which removes all poison, disease and bleed effects and increases armor by 10% for 8 seconds.
+- Dwarves can take on Stoneform, which removes all poison, disease and bleed effects and increases armor by 10% for 8 seconds.
 This benefit may not come into play that often, though, as Hunters are ranged fighters who tend to stay a careful distance from their targets.

-- The Orc’s Axe Specialization and Blood Fury are better suited to melee combat than to the Hunter’s ranged combat style.
+- The Orc’s Blood Fury is better suited to melee combat than to the Hunter’s ranged combat style.
 They are somewhat resistant to stun effects and the damage done by their pet is slightly increased.

 - The Tauren have the racial ability War Stomp, which stuns nearby opponents, which may help the Tauren to escape from melee combat.
 The Tauren also has increased maximum health, which is always nice.